verkkila/ACP/implementation-presentation.md

 * Arduino script connects to Arduino baseplate (and hence, sensors) and reads sensors
 * Custom Python API uses serial communication to receive sensor data from Arduino
 * Python script connects to API, processes data and sends it to Unreal-based AirSim simulation
-* Airsim provides a Python interface to a virtual drone simulation
+* AirSim provides a Python interface to a virtual drone simulation

 ---